Bence Rétvári

 Dr. Bence Rétvári (born 10 December 1979) is a Hungarian jurist and politician, who served as Secretary of State for Public Administration and Justice between 2 June 2010 and 5 June 2014.
-He is the current Parliamentary Secretary of State of the Ministry of Human Resources since 15 June 2014.
+He served as Deputy Minister and Parliamentary Secretary of State of the Ministry of Human Resources, then the Ministry of the Interior from 15 June 2014 to 12 May 2026.
+He also has been a Member of Parliament since 2008, leading the KDNP parliamentary group since 2026.

+Career

 He became a member of the National Assembly (MP) for Újbuda (Budapest Constituency XV) on 25 February 2008, when replaced András Deák.
 He joined the Christian Democratic People's Party (KDNP) parliamentary group.
+He was a member of the Economic and Information Committee in 2008 and of the Parliamentary Committee for Environment between 2008 and 2010.

 He was re-elected MP for Újbuda in the 2010 parliamentary election.
 He was elected via the Fidesz–KDNP national list in the 2014 parliamentary election.
-He was elected MP for Vác during the 2018 parliamentary election.
-He was a member of the Economic and Information Committee in 2008 and of the Parliamentary Committee for Environment between 2008 and 2010.
+He was elected MP for Pest County 4th constituency (Vác) during the 2018 and 2022 parliamentary elections.
+Throughout these 16 years, Rétvári was the most active government MP in terms of the number of speeches, most of which he said as a parliamentary secretary of state.

+Rétvári was defeated by Tisza candidate Balázs Tóthmajor in Vác constituency during the 2026 Hungarian parliamentary election.
+Nevertheless, Rétvári became MP via the joint national list of Fidesz–KDNP.
+He was appointed leader of the KDNP parliamentary group.
+He also became a member of the parliament's Social Participation Committee.